Utah Retirement Guide

 Marginal Income Tax Rates.
 Utah has changed in 2009 to a 5% flat rate income tax.

 Retirement Income Exemptions.
 There is a small retirement credit available to some tax payers.
 Most pensions are taxable.
 At age 65 you can get a $7500 deduction for military pensions.

 Social security exemption.
 Utah is one of a handful of states that taxes social security income.

-Sales Tax: State sales tax is 4.7% but localities at on to that.
+Sales Tax: State sales tax is 4.7% but localities can add on to that.